-The Sub-Cabinet formed two Work Groups to address Alaska's immediate and research needs, and two Advisory Groups to focus on climate mitigation and adaptation in the state.
-This report details the processes, analyses, and recommendations of the diverse group of 26 expert members of the MAG to reduce Alaska's GHG emissions, such as the expanded use of energy conservation and efficiency, renewable energy and fuels, land-use management, and transportation planning.
+The Sub-Cabinet formed two Work Groups to address Alaska's immediate and research needs, and two Advisory Groups to focus on reducing GHG emissions (mitigation) and preparing for a changing climate (adaptation) in the state.
+This report details the processes, analyses, and recommendations of the diverse group of 26 members of the MAG to reduce Alaska's GHG emissions, such as the expanded use of energy conservation and efficiency, renewable energy and fuels, land-use management, and transportation planning.
+The MAG was not tasked with a review of the underlying science of GHG emissions and did not address this in its deliberations.
 The MAG recognizes that the Sub-Cabinet will undertake further review, input, and analysis of these options before making its final recommendations to the Governor's Office.

-Sector-specific Technical Work Groups (TWGs) comprised of subject-matter experts, advised the MAG in each of the following areas: Cross-Cutting Issues; Energy Supply and Demand; Forestry, Agriculture, and Waste Management; Oil and Gas; and Transportation and Land Use.
+Sector-specific Technical Work Groups (TWGs), comprised of subject-matter experts, advised the MAG in each of the following areas: Cross-Cutting Issues; Energy Supply and Demand; Forestry, Agriculture, and Waste Management; Oil and Gas; and Transportation and Land Use.

 Alaska's Department of Environmental Conservation (DEC) provided the overall leadership of the effort and substantive support.
-The Center for Climate Strategies (CCS), a nonpartisan, nonprofit organization guided the process, facilitating the MAG and TWG meetings and conference calls with the capable assistance of two local Alaskan facilitators and provided technical expertise for quantification of the costs and benefits of the policy recommendations.
+The Center for Climate Strategies (CCS), a nonpartisan, nonprofit organization guided the process, facilitating the MAG and most TWG meetings and conference calls with the capable assistance of two local Alaskan facilitators and provided technical expertise for quantification of the costs and benefits of the policy recommendations.